Carreau/phd-dissertation/parts/roleofactin.rst

 Cross-linkers are essential for the formation of elastic network as they allow forces to be carried from one actin filament to the other.
 The quantity of cross link of a network will often be a key parameter in the elastic properties of a network.
-The distance between link point of the network (both cross link and entanglement point) will give the typical network mesh-size which is used to calculate the viscoelastic response of network : :cite:`Morse1998a`.
+The distance between the link points in the network (both cross links and entanglement points) will give the typical network mesh-size which is used to calculate the viscoelastic response of networks : :cite:`Morse1998a`.

 Stabilizing actin filaments
 """""""""""""""""""""""""""